 Blockchain allows for mobile voting which could be done online.
 A voter registration process is still necessary to finalize who can and cannot take part.
 Once the registration is complete, each person would receive a token that allows them to vote once.
 The technology also eliminates the need for a central agency, when every registered elector is a node by themselves.

-Blockchain seems like a very assuring way to tackle most of the obvious issues with the current voting systems.
+Blockchain development seems like a very assuring way to tackle most of the obvious issues with the current voting systems.

 Here are the two most acknowledged concerns that the democratic election system is facing currently: